stefanbohne/bynar/docs/language.rst

 The pattern must match exactly the number of components that the tuple has or the match fails.

-The form with curly braces is a syntactical convenience to define tuples of types.
-So, for example, `{String -> Integer, Integer -> String}` is a pair of types.
-Same as with normal tuples, a singleton type tuple must contain an extra comma, like `{String -> Integer,}`.
-Otherwise curly braces act as parenthesis for types.

-Since curly braces are normal expressions they are a means to use types where normally only values are allowed.
-Thus the type tuple `{A, B}` is really just an abbreviation for `({A}, {B})`.
-Conversely normal expressions can be use in places where only types are allowed by using parenthesis.

 A tuple type defines the types for each component.
 For example, `<Integer, String>` is describes pairs of integers and strings.
 A tuple type may also describe the names of its components.
 For example, `<x: Integer, y: Integer, z: Integer>`